unknown-entity98/signal-processing/README.md

 # signal-processing
-Heylo people! this repository contains my experiments and demonstrations in the area of signal processing I'd be happy if it helps you in your works and projects! :smile:
+Hi!
+This repo will have some of my experiments in this field.
+Some of them may be a part of my coursework while others will be my personal experiments.
+I'll put them in seperate folders for easier reference.
+It should be _"simple"_ (hopefully not too messy)

 Please let me know if you found it helpful or feel something could be improved.